 ✒️ Improve your spelling

-Repeated exposure to letter patterns and word structures improves spelling accuracy and fluency.
+Repeated exposure to letter patterns and word structures enhances spelling accuracy and fluency.

 🧠 Boost your critical thinking

-Games such as crossword puzzles require problem-solving, which improves comprehension and cognitive skills.
+Games such as crossword puzzles require problem-solving, comprehension and cognitive skills.

 Incorporating Games into Classroom and Self-Study